-At Horowitz Injury Law, our experienced team has almost 35 years of experience in TTC accident and other public transit lawsuits.
+At Horowitz Injury Law, our experienced team has 35 years of experience in TTC accident and other public transit lawsuits.
 If you or a loved one has been injured as the result of a TTC accident, we can help you seek the compensation you deserve.

 TTC Accident Claims

 Injuries or damages sustained from TTC accidents vary widely.
 Many people are injured in incidences with buses, streetcars or subway cars each year, and are not aware of the next steps to take.
 When an individual has been hit by a TTC vehicle or has incurred injury/damages due to negligence on the part of the TTC or its employees, there may be grounds to make a claim.

 Like many other aspects of personal injury law, TTC accident claims can be very complex.
 The laws and insurance regulations surrounding public transit can be confusing and difficult to navigate, and many people are not aware of their legal rights regarding TTC accidents.
 That is why it is imperative to choose a personal injury lawyer who is well-versed in the areas of TTC accident and public transit claims.

 For example, subway accidents are not covered by Ontario’s automobile regime and no-fault benefits are not available to the victim.
 In addition, the strict requirements of the Insurance Act threshold and monetary deductible do not apply to subway accidents or injuries sustained on TTC property.